The Abyss (1910 film)

 The Abyss (Afgrunden), also known as Woman Always Pays, is a 1910 Danish silent black-and-white drama film, written and directed by Urban Gad.
 The lead performance and natural acting by Asta Nielsen led to her international stardom.
 Because of the overt eroticism of Nielsen's performance, the film was censored in Norway and Sweden.

 Plot

 Knud, a vicar's son, meets Magda, a piano teacher, on a tram.
 He falls in love with her and introduces her to his parents.
-She refuses to go with them to the Sunday service and convinces him to go to the Circus with her.
-She dances with the performers and at night, one of them, Rudolf comes to seduce her.
+She refuses to go with them to the Sunday service and convinces him to go to the circus with her.
+She dances with the performers and at night and one of them, Rudolf, comes to seduce her.
 They run away on horseback.
 Magda is not happy with Rudolf who keeps flirting with other girls, but she cannot leave him, despite Knud's efforts.